magento/merchdocs/src/stores/compliance-ccpa-guide.md

 1. Send the content to the team, and if possible, your legal counsel for review.

-1. Determine where the notices will appear, how they will function (for each visit, at authentication, or on click-through), and their position and format in relation to other content.
+1. Determine where the notices will appear, how they will function (for each visit, at authentication or on click-through), and their position and format in relation to other content.

 1. Pass the approved content to your development team.